-Individuals requesting reasonable accommodation may be asked to provide medical documentation substantiating the physical and/or mental impairment(s) and/or the need for the requested accommodation(s), including but not limited to when the limitation or impairment is not readily apparent and/or a requested accommodation does not clearly relate to the impairment(s).
-Such documentation should specify that a student has a physical or mental impairment and how that impairment substantially limits one or more major life activities.
-In general, the supporting documentation must be dated less than three years from the date a student requests a reasonable accommodation, and must be completed by a qualified professional in the area of the student's disability, as enumerated below:
+Once an individual has requested an academic adjustment, the School will determine if medical documentation is necessary.
+Individuals requesting reasonable academic adjustment may be asked to provide medical documentation substantiating their physical and/or mental impairment(s) and/or the need for the requested academic adjustment(s), including but not limited to when the limitation or impairment is not readily apparent and/or a requested academic adjustment does not clearly relate to the impairment(s).
+Such documentation should specify that the individual has a physical or mental impairment and how that impairment substantially limits one or more major life activities.
+In general, the supporting documentation must be dated less than three years from the date an individual requests a reasonable academic adjustment, and must be completed by a qualified professional in the area of the student/applicant's disability, as enumerated in the chart below.